ximion/appstream/docs/API-TODO.md

  * Rename AsPoolFlags: e.g. AS_POOL_FLAG_READ_COLLECTION -> AS_POOL_FLAG_USE_OS_COLLECTION

  * Cleanup AsPool API, only keep sensible functions (maybe make the pool read-only?)

+ * Simplify AsValidator API to make an obvious decision for API users whether validation failed, passed or wasn't possible due to other errors.
+   (at the moment this is all somewhat combined together, and usable but not obvious)